Jon Merrill

 Talent Analysis

-Merrill is a solidly built two-way defender with outstanding poise and hockey smarts.
-He skates well in all directions, shows no fear in rushing the puck up the ice and can quarterback a power play with his great distribution skills and shot.
-While he’s still a little raw defensively, Merrill has gradually learned how to use his sizable frame to his advantage in his time at the University of Michigan.
-That being said, he mostly relies on his sound positioning and keen stick-work while defending.
+Merrill is a solid two-way defender with outstanding poise and hockey smarts.
+He skates well, shows no fear in rushing the puck up the ice and can quarterback a power play with his great distribution skills and shot.
+Since he has not played a full season of hockey since his freshman campaign at Michigan, he is still a little raw.
+Still, he has risen to the occasion and makes his team better whenever he’s on the ice.

 Future